cogini/acme_client/README.md

 This library supports two challenge response mechanisms, DNS and HTTP.

-For DNS, you create a DNS TXT record with the response to the challenge, and the ACME service does a lookup to verify that the response it is expecting is there.
+For DNS, create a DNS TXT record with the response to the challenge, and the ACME service does a lookup to verify that the response it is expecting is
+there:

 ```
 _acme-challenge.www.example.com.
 300 IN TXT <response>